If you’ve never tried Saltine Toffee, now is the time! Crispy, buttery toffee with crackers, pecans and chocolate. So easy to make, too!

 A big plate of those bars goes fast with my family.

-Recently as I perusing pinterest, I saw a photo for “SALTINE TOFFEE.”
+Recently as I was perusing Pinterest, I saw a photo for “SALTINE CRACKER TOFFEE.”
 My mouth gaped open (seriously).
 Why had I not thought to make my brickle bars with saltines???

 Well my friends, today, it has happened.
 I am happy to say the brickle bars can now be made using saltines.
 And the result is amazing.

-- Pan melt your butter, then add your sugar.
+Making this saltine cracker toffee recipe is really easy.
+To start, melt your butter in a pan, then add your sugar.
 Bring this mixture to a rolling boil.

-- Pour mixture over crackers, slowly, making sure that all the crackers have been covered in butter
+Pour the melted butter and sugar mixture over the crackers, slowly, making sure that all the crackers have been covered in butter.
+You want all that buttery goodness in your Saltine Toffee!

-- Use a small spatula to remove the hot cracker toffee from the pan and place it on parchment paper (or wax paper).
+Use a small spatula to remove the hot saltine cracker toffee from the pan and place it on parchment paper (or wax paper).

-- Melt your chocolate chips and spread over each cracker.
-I pour my melted chocolate into a large Ziploc bag, then snip the corner and drizzle generously over each cracker.
-Works like a charm.
+Melt your chocolate chips and spread over each cracker.
+To make this easier, I pour my melted chocolate into a large Ziploc bag, then snip the corner and drizzle generously over each cracker.
+Works like a charm!

-- Once the chocolate has hardened, store these in an airtight container at room temperature for up to 5 days.
+Once the chocolate has hardened, store Saltine Toffee in an airtight container at room temperature for up to 5 days (if it lasts that long).
 ENJOY!

-If you love today’s cracker toffee recipe, here are some more tasty ideas:
+If you love today’s saltine cracker toffee recipe, here are some more tasty ideas:

 Saltine Toffee recipe and video tutorial: